suhas-developer-281/hand-gesture-puzzle-game/README.md

 The game is built with Python, using OpenCV for video processing and Google's MediaPipe for robust hand landmark detection.

-![Placeholder for a GIF demo of the game in action.
-You can record your screen and add the GIF here.]

 Features
 Real-Time Gesture Control: Uses a standard webcam to track the user's hand and fingers in real-time.